15.1. Introduction to JSON

 }

-Let’s adjust the command so that our object also contains a String referred to by the key or variable named name:
+The next example adjusts the command so that the object we want to describe using JSON also contains a String value referred to by the key or variable named name:

 jo -p id=42 name="bob"